divyapra23/Selenium_project/README.md

 Just some changes to learn branching and merging

-upadtig readme on the new branch version1
+upadtig readme on the new branch version1 - cause trouble in version1